 02. IN MEMORY OF

-We remember who he was to us, and the way he kept thinking about how to give until the very end.
+We remember the person he was to us, and the way he continued to reflect on sharing until his final days.

-We often ran into Jaehoon in the basement club rooms.
-We still remember the relaxed smile with which he greeted us, and the low voice with which he sang while strumming a guitar.
+In the basement club rooms, we often ran into Jaehoon.
+We remember the gentle smile with which he greeted us, and the soft, low voice with which he sang while strumming his guitar.

-Last autumn we heard from him after a long silence.
-He told us he had cancer.
-Time then moved in a blur.
-We heard the illness was worsening quickly, then later that treatment seemed to be going better than expected.
+Last autumn, we heard from him again after a long time.
+He told us he had been diagnosed with cancer.
+What followed was a blur of time—at moments we heard his condition was worsening rapidly, and at others that his response to treatment was better than expected.

-We felt as though we were riding a roller coaster, afraid we might lose him.
-But Jaehoon himself remained unexpectedly calm.
-He spent his time carefully, putting things in order, and said he had received so much in life.
-Until the final moments, he kept asking how what he had could be shared with others.
+We felt unsteady, as though on a roller coaster, afraid of losing him.
+Yet Jaehoon himself remained remarkably composed.
+He filled his time with care, quietly putting things in order.
+He often said that he had received more than he could ever repay.
+Until the very end, he reflected on how he might share what he had.

-<YonJi Scholarship> is the conclusion Jaehoon reached after much reflection.
-We will carry forward the meaning he left behind.
+The Yonji Scholarship Fund is the conclusion he reached after deep reflection.
+We who remain will carry forward what he left behind.

-A quiet and sensitive person who kept thinking about sharing until the end
+A quiet and sensitive soul, who reflected on sharing until the end

-To us, Jaehoon was a friend from a shared chapter of life, and someone who led us back to parts of ourselves we had nearly forgotten.
-We now continue what he entrusted to us.
+To us, Jaehoon was both a friend of a shared time and someone who led us back to thoughts we had once forgotten.
+Now, it is we who carry forward the conclusion he left to us.

 03. TO YOU

-We extend a hand to those passing through difficult times.
+We extend our hand to those who are going through difficult times.

 04. RECORDS